HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 **QuestionnaireResponse example**
 The QuestionnareResponse will contain the Questionnaire answers and result in a validated cause of death registration.
-The response will contain a summary of the the cause of death registration.
+The response will contain a summary of the cause of death registration.

 A cause of death registration request with only one answer is shown here for brevity, the whole request and response can be found [here](../ElektroniskDodsmelding.Samples/Sample%20requests/QuestionnaireResponseSample.md).
 ```json